 - A one-page letter of support from the home institution or current research mentor attesting to:

-- support of the applicant’s travel plans and its anticipated benefits;
+- support of the applicant’s project/collaborative activity and its anticipated benefits;

 - support of the applicant’s plans to produce scholarly work as a result of the award;